guillemontecinos/itp_spring_2019_music_interaction_design/README.md

   <img src="https://github.com/guillemontecinos/itp_spring_2019_music_interaction_design/blob/master/week_9/spectrograph.gif" align="middle" width="70%">
 </p>

-Finally I worked on porting the previous advance to AR in order to put it on actual space.
-For this I finally decided to work with Android –basically because I don't need a payed license to be able to develop prototypes.
-The framework consists in oF supported by Android via the Android-oF library, which in parallel runs the addon ofxARCore, which communicates between the oF script and ARCore –which is the Android framework that analyses the spatial motion of the device.
-This process was a little tricky because there are many layers of knowledge that I still don't understand, but I'm on it.
-Finally I could place the mesh in the space, adn this is how it looks.
+Finally I worked on porting the previous advances to AR.
+For this I finally decided to work with Android –basically because I don't need a payed license to develop prototypes.
+The framework consists in oF supported by Android via the Android-oF library, which in parallel the addon ofxARCore communicates between the oF script and ARCore –the Android framework that analyses the spatial motion of the device.
+This process was a bit tricky because there are many layers of knowledge that I still don't understand, but I'm on it.
+By the end I could place the mesh in the space, adn this is how it looks.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_spring_2019_music_interaction_design/blob/master/week_9/ar_mesh.gif" align="middle" width="70%">